Updated - Thursday 25th March 2021

 A - Vaccinations can be booked through accessing Book a coronavirus vaccination; or if assistance is required then by calling 119.

-The national booking service will only release appointments in priority risk group order; the top four are:
+The national booking service will only release appointments in priority risk group order.

 1 - Residents in care home for older adults and staff working in care homes for older adults.